Feeling a little bullish about Earth Day? Me too. I’m full of questions…

 With even cleaner ways to power our vehicles, have we fully embraced cleaner cars?
 With mercury pollution poisoning our children and asthma on the rise, is our air clean enough?
 What will happen to our rivers and ground water if our land is fracked without regulation?
 And who will enforce clean ups if the EPA is cut off at the knees?

 Earth Day was inspired by the anti-war movement of the 1960’s.
 It tapped into that tremendous energy to bring public awareness to air and water pollution.
-In April of that year, 20 million Americans rallied for a healthier environment.
+On April 22, 1970, 20 million Americans rallied for a healthier environment.
 Groups fought for less polluting power plants, eliminating toxic landfills, bans on pesticides, and cleaner roads.

 How’d they do it?